maridoroshuk/todos-ts/readme.md

-simple todo app using MERN stack
+fullstack todo app with TypeScript and Redux